 5 Tips for Administering the Exact Path Diagnostic

+This year, spring assessment data from state to state is confirming what we already suspected—significant achievement gaps persist, and lower test scores are reflecting as much.
 Beginning each new school year by establishing a baseline of your students’ individual strengths and weaknesses is essential to making the most of your instructional calendar.
 That all starts with administering the Exact Path diagnostic assessment.
-Taking time to get your administration process in order—whether that is occurring at home or at school—and talking to your students about the diagnostic can increase the validity of results, leading to even more meaningful data to drive instruction.
+Taking time to get your administration process in order and talking to your students about the diagnostic can increase the validity of results, leading to even more meaningful data to drive instruction.
 Check out our five tips to make the most of your Exact Path diagnostic administration!

 1. Explain to your students that they’re not expected to know everything on the test.